-ANSWER: From my Bible studies I found at least SEVEN women who were initially childless (or what God's word calls barren).
+ANSWER: There are at least SEVEN women in the Bible who were initially childless (or what God's word calls barren).
 Six of these seven finally did have children after several years.
 In those days it was a shame for a wife not to bear children for her husband.
 Although many times it was the female in the marriage who was physically incapable of bearing kids, there were no doubt instances where it was the male who could not engender offspring.

 The summary of the benefits and curses of the Law as given to Moses by God shows that if the nation were to be obedient there would not be any childless couples, or even animals, among the people.
 It also shows that God himself is capable of either shutting up the wombs of women or opening it as he wishes (Exodus 23:26, Deuteronomy 7:14).